 Account recovery

-We should preface that ExpressVPN’s zero-knowledge architecture won’t allow you to recover your stored logins if you lose your primary password and your recovery code.
-However, ExpressVPN support can still reset your password manager account so you don’t have to create a new one.
-Store your recovery code in a secure place to avoid any headaches.
+Because of its zero-knowledge design, ExpressVPN cannot recover your stored logins if you lose both your primary password and recovery code.
+However, ExpressVPN support can reset your password manager account if needed, although this won’t restore access to any previously stored data.
+For this reason, it’s important to store your recovery code securely to avoid losing access to your vault.

 Additional verification

-ExpressVPN Keys lets you enable two-factor authentication (2FA) on compatible websites, through both the mobile apps and the browser extension.
-The app generates so-called time-based one-time passwords (TOTPs) that act as an additional verification step.
+ExpressVPN Keys lets you enable two-factor authentication (2FA) on compatible websites through both its mobile apps and browser extensions.
+The app generates time-based one-time passwords (TOTPs), which act as an additional verification step.

 Otherwise, ExpressVPN Keys itself will require a 2FA code for every device you link after the first one.
-This is to ensure nobody can gain access to your passwords, even if they happen to catch a glimpse of your primary password or recovery code.
+This helps prevent unauthorized access if someone attempts to sign in from a new device, even if your primary password is compromised.

 VPN included with subscription